Increasing the density and vigor of your field can make it less susceptible to weed pressure. Here are some ways to do that.

 Do not apply herbicides on stressed fields, as they can cause further damage.
 To avoid resistance, rotate your herbicides every year.
 No matter which product(s) you choose, always follow label instructions carefully and be mindful of overseeding guidelines.

 For more cultural tips and product recommendations tailored to your region and field, reach out to your ATS rep. If you’re new to ATS, welcome!
-Use our find a rep tool to get connected.
+Use our find-a-rep tool to get connected.